mtlynch/mtlynch.io/content/notes/zig-strings-call-c-code/index.md

 The output is pretty straightforward. `s` and `sCopy` are different variable types even though they contain the same data.
 That's because `sCopy` represents memory that C allocated, whereas `s` represents memory that Zig allocated and manages.

-That's why I can't get a real value for `sCopy`'s size.
-Zig doesn't really know the size of the memory buffer because C allocated it.
-The size it reports is `8` because that's the size of the pointer, and I ran this code on a 64-bit system, where pointers are eight bytes.
+Zig reports that `sCopy`'s size is `8` because that's the size of a pointer on a 64-bit system.
+Zig can't tell me the size of the memory buffer because C allocated it and can't communicate buffer size information to Zig.

 ### Improving the wrapper with Zig-managed buffers

-I was able to call C's `strdup` function from Zig, but my solution is still a bit untidy.
-My Zig wrapper bleeds out its implementation details because it returns to the caller a slice of unknown length, and the caller has to free the buffer with `std.c.free` instead of using a Zig-native memory allocator.
+I was able to call C's `strdup` function from Zig, but my solution is a bit untidy.
+My Zig wrapper bleeds out its implementation details because it's returning a slice of unknown length, and the caller has to free the buffer with `std.c.free` instead of using a Zig-native memory allocator.

-What if I wanted to abstract away the C implementation details a bit better and make this look like a regular, native Zig function?
+What if I wanted to abstract away the C implementation details and make this look like a regular, native Zig function?

 Here's a revision of my `strdup` wrapper that allocates a Zig-native buffer and copies the resulting string into the new buffer: